 Visitor using phone for audio tour at Karnak Temple, Egypt, surrounded by ancient columns.

 Get your booking confirmed instantly

-Start at the First Pylon, where you'll learn about the myths of Amun-Re, Mut, and Khonsu, central deities of Thebes.
+Begin your exploration at the First Pylon to explore the myths surrounding Amun-Re, Mut, and Khonsu, pivotal deities associated with Thebes.

+Visitor using phone for audio tour at Karnak Temple, Egypt, surrounded by ancient columns.